WHERE TO STAY

 Our properties are sprinkled all around our shores, and although a 45-minute drive is all it takes to get from one side of the island to the other, you’ll be surprised at how different each coastline is.
 Do you choose to stay in bustling Dickenson Bay in the north where the bars and restaurants overlook one of the Caribbean’s finest beaches?
 Do you go for English Harbour in the south with its historic vibe and wall-to-wall yachts?
 What about Jolly Harbour in the west where the white sand beaches come with blood-red sunsets?
 Or do you run away to one of our hideaways?
 We’ve got a famous one secreted away on its own island, and quite a few others that are so off-the-beaten-track they may as well be...

-10 OF OUR FAVOURITE ANTIGUA HOTELS...
+OUR FAVOURITE ANTIGUA HOTELS...

 • SANDALS GRANDE ANTIGUA RESORT & SPA is a couples-only getaway that has it all, and most of it's included in the price.
 Stand-out facilities include an oversized pool, free watersports including scuba-diving, as well as luxury room options like private pools and butlers.
 You can even dine in a different restaurant every day of the week, the prime Dickenson Bay setting an added bonus.